ChorusOne/anthem/packages/server/README.md

 ## Project Overview

-This is a GraphQL server written in TypeScript using Apollo-Express
+This is a GraphQL server written in TypeScript using Apollo-Express.

 - [GraphQL](https://graphql.org/): A query language for your API.
 - [Express](https://expressjs.com/): A NodeJS web application framework.